alanxoc3/pico-8-work/2022-zeldo-rewrite/README.md

 Zeldo  - Canon proposed to her with squareforce.

 ## Item Locations
-Sword  - From chest in forest.
+Sword  - Mandatory.
+From chest in forest.
-Bowl   - From soup Jane gives you in village.
+Bowl   - Mandatory.
+From soup Jane gives you in village.
-Banjo  - From Teach in village.
+Banjo  - Optional.
+From Teach in village.
-Bomb   - From cannon in mountains.
+Bomb   - Mandatory.
+From cannon in mountains.
-Brang  - 4 coins from shop in village.
+Brang  - Optional.
+4 coins from shop in village.
-Shield - 4 coins from shop in field.
+Shield - Optional.
+4 coins from shop in field.
 Need brang.
-Sling  - 4 coins from shop in forest.
+Sling  - Optional.
+4 coins from shop in forest.
 Need bomb.
-Mask   - 4 coins from shop in crypt.
+Mask   - Optional.
+4 coins from shop in crypt.

 ## Duck Locations
 Duck #1 - Fores.
 Room after Lime.
 Duck #2 - Village.
+Near Janes house.
+This moves Bob when you talk to him with soup.
 Duck #3 - Field.
 Duck #4 - Mount.